For some people with diabetes, technology can be a really important part of how they manage their diabetes. But it’s not right for everyone.

 There are also lots of apps and smart technology that can help you with managing your weight, exercising and carb counting.
 These aren’t always only for people with diabetes, but you might find them useful for keeping a record of what you’re eating and how much activity you do.
 There are also apps that are specially designed for people with diabetes, covering everything to help you manage your diabetes.

 You also might have heard about DIY diabetes technology.
-This is referring to hacking your technology to help manage your diabetes.
-An example is the closed loop system.
-This is when your CGM and insulin pump work together to automatically give you insulin when your blood sugar is going high and stop it when you’re going too low.
+This is when people in the diabetes community build their own systems where their insulin pump can talk to their CGM.
+It’s unregulated so we can’t recommend them.
+But there is a regulated version call the hybrid closed loop system.
+Your CGM and insulin pump work together to give you insulin when your blood sugar is going high and stop insulin when it’s going low.

 There are certain criteria that you’ll have to meet in order to get diabetes technology prescribed for free through the NHS.
-This criteria depends on where you live, whether you’re an adult or a child and the type of tech involved.
+Check the latest guidelines.

 You can also pay for your tech if you want to, but buying it and ongoing costs can be expensive.
 And new tech comes on the market all the time.
 So it’s important to speak to your healthcare professional before you do, so that they can advise you on the tech that will suit you.